It has several key attributes:

 - Supergirl (2015): The Thorul Arctic Research Station in season 2 is the current base of National City climate change scientist Rudy Jones, and the episode in which he becomes monster Parasite opens as a deliberate homage to The Thing (1982) — they discover a still warm wolf body from thousands of years ago in the ice, with the cold and remote conditions being the perfect survival spot for a prehistoric parasite.

-- The X-Files episode "Ice" is set inside an Arctic research station where the scientists have discovered a supposedly alien life form capable of Mind Control.
+- The X-Files episode "Ice" is set inside an Arctic research station where the scientists have discovered a supposedly alien life form capable of parasitizing human hosts and driving them into murderous rage against one another.

 - The Terror's first season is set on a pair of steamships — the H.M.S.
 Terror and the H.M.S.
 Erebus — exploring the Arctic, on a partly scientific expedition.
 They quickly become stationary when they get frozen in the ice.